Mazamars312/Analogue-Amiga/README.md

     Currently `MegaAGS-Kickstart.rom` is the default rom

--   Make sure that the `\Assets\amiga\Mazamars312.Amiga\` Folder has the `mpu.bin` file - this is supplied and should already be there.
+-   Make sure that the `\Assets\amiga\Mazamars312.Amiga\` Folder has the `amiga_mpu_bios.bin` file - this is supplied and should already be there.

 -   When changing system configurations, you must select the "CPU reset" in the menu to apply the config.